The Significance of Protected Trees and how to recognize They Are Protected Trees

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion